Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Check availability of domain names across multiple TLDs', using a specific verb and resource.
-It distinguishes from sibling tools like domains_getDomainDetailsV1 and domains_purchaseNewDomainV1 by focusing on availability checks.
+The description clearly states the tool checks availability of domain names across multiple TLDs.
+It uses specific verbs ('check availability') and resources ('domain names'), and distinguishes itself from sibling tools like domain forwarding, WHOIS, and lock operations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.